-Strong and confident candidates may wish to take issue with the assumption that English is the language of internationalisation.
-Alternatively, they may take issue with some of the disadvantages outlined in the passage.
+Strong and confident candidates may wish to take issue with the assumption that English is and will remain the dominant 'world' language and is in an unassailable position.
+They may also discuss the negative and discriminatory effect of English being so dominant.
 If they do so in a balanced and coherent way they are likely to gain high marks.

-NB: These must not be seen as prescriptive or 'finite' lists.
+Note: These must not be seen as prescriptive or 'finite' lists.
 Candidates should be rewarded positively for any valid response to the task which relates to the Assessment Objectives.